-A protracted parade of woefully familiar motifs from the Amerindie playbook, pic comes off like an undernourished Paul Thomas Anderson wannabe.
-Don Roos’ humorously edged ensembler about a raft of beleaguered SoCal souls bubbles over.
-Sundance 2005 opening-nighter looms as a modest commercial entry for Lions Gate.
+A protracted parade of woefully familiar motifs from the Amerindie playbook, “Happy Endings” comes off like an undernourished Paul Thomas Anderson wannabe.
+Don Roos’ humorously edged ensembler about a raft of beleaguered SoCal souls bubbles over with emotional dysfunction, ad hoc family units, deceit, self-absorption, sexual channel surfing and little clear thinking or insight.
+Sundance 2005 opening-nighter looms as a modest commercial entry for Lions Gate upon planned July release.

 As Roos unfolds a widescreen canvas upon which to splash three sets of tangentially connected characters, it quickly becomes apparent the writer-director of “The Opposite of Sex,” while aiming to create his most ambitious work, is succeeding in making something merely more pretentious.
 Festooned throughout with onscreen author’s notes about his subjects’ fates, the narrative sprawls without achieving depth and carries the additional burden of featuring only two or three interesting characters out of 10 candidates.

 Betraying the influence not only of Anderson in “Magnolia” mode but also of the structural ploys of Alexander Gonzalez Innaritu in “Amores Perros” and “21 Grams,” Roos opens on a hysterical woman being chased by a man down a street until she’s hit by a car.
 Jumping back to 1983, yarn alights upon two teen stepsiblings, Charley and Mamie, who get to know one another by going to bed, resulting in a child Marie gives up for adoption.